...to help beginners with their butterfly identification whilst those with some experience will also benefit.

 Ken Orpe (Derbyshire) and Richard Jeffery (Leicestershire and Rutland) would like to receive email records as often as is convenient.
 Just how often is your choice but every week or two has the advantage of allowing the recorders to share news of sightings, particularly of interesting species throughout the course of the year.

-You may submit record via the "iRecord Website", you will need to create an account after which you may submit records for all your wildlife records in any part of the country.
+You may submit record via the "iRecord" Website.
+You will need to create an account, after which you may submit records for all your wildlife records in any part of the country.
 These records will then be sent on to the relevant County Recorder & Biological Records Office.
-There is an "iRecord Butterflies" app available for iPhone & iPad available on iTunes that can be used to submit records and photographs.
+There is an "iRecord Butterflies" app available for both iPhone and Android that can be used to submit records and photographs.

 Submissions may also be made on our Paper Recording Forms, these are usually distributed with the Spring Newsletter and are also available on our new Downloads Page.
 Please note these were revised for the 2015 season, so if using paper forms please use the updated versions.